 I’m happy to admit I’m a nosy blighter.
 As a former journalist, I wouldn’t have got very far without being inquisitive and asking questions.
 Lots of questions.
 Just when the person I was interviewing thought I’d finished with my questions, I had more.
 Now sometimes I had to keep asking because my interviewee was being evasive (yep, not everyone likes talking to a journalist).
 But mostly it was because the more I found out about someone, the more I was desperate to know.
 By the time I’d finished I could practically write a book on their life.

 It’s pretty much the same now I’m a copywriter.
 When I talk to you about your business I want to know everything.
 Not just the basic rent-a-script info.
 Or the same stuff your competitors are churning out.
 Or your CV.
 I want to dip deep to find out why and how you’re unique.
 What sets you apart and makes you different.

 And so I go into journalism mode.
 I start with background research to find out about you, your industry, your competitors.
 Then I compile a long (really long!) list of questions.
 By the time I get to the briefing meeting, I’m all clued-up and raring to get the answers.
 Sure, chatting will take a bit of time – and several cups of coffee – but it allows me to capture the kind of detail that a rushed phone call can’t.
 By asking all my nosy questions, I can really delve deep into your business and brand personality.

 Once I’ve got the scoop on you, I put the words together to create your one-of-a-kind, haven’t-heard-this-before, knock-the-competition-for-six business story.
-Oh yes, you’re story is a great one!
+Oh yes, your story is a great one!